 20 in 6 Resident Lecture Competition

 The EMRA 20 in 6 Resident Lecture Competition occurs at ACEP’s Scientific Assembly every year and is hosted by residents, for residents.
 We seek out the best resident speakers in the country and each year, they compete for the title “Best Resident Lecturer.”
 Residents are given up to six minutes and exactly 20 slides to lecture on any topic that is relevant to emergency medicine.
 It’s designed to be a fast-paced, intellectually-stimulating event in a fun, EMRA-style atmosphere.
-To submit a proposal to present a lecture, complete this online form by July 30.

 2021 20 in 6 Resident Lecturers